History of Mookie Betts in Timeline

 In 2016, Mookie Betts transitioned to playing right field for the Boston Red Sox.

-On July 2, 2017, in a regular season game against Toronto, Mookie Betts tied an MLB record by recording eight RBIs from the leadoff slot in a 15-1 win.
-He was also selected for his second American League All-Star Game the same day.
+On July 2, 2017, Mookie Betts tied an MLB record when he recorded eight RBIs from the leadoff slot in a 15–1 rout of the Blue Jays.
+He also received his second American League All-Star Game selection on the same day.

 In 2017, Mookie Betts, a professional ten-pin bowler for the PBA, bowled a perfect game in the World Series of Bowling.

-Prior to the 2017 season, Mookie Betts and the Red Sox could not agree on a contract, and the Red Sox renewed Betts' contract with a salary of $950,000.
+Prior to the 2017 season, Mookie Betts and the Red Sox were unable to come to terms on a contract.
+The Red Sox renewed Betts' contract with a salary of $950,000.

-On April 17, 2018, Nick Cafardo of The Boston Globe published a column comparing Mookie Betts to Mike Trout.
-That same night, Betts hit three home runs to lead the Red Sox to a 10–1 win over Trout's Los Angeles Angels.
+On April 17, 2018, Nick Cafardo published an article comparing Mookie Betts to Mike Trout.
+On the same night, Betts hit three home runs in a win over Trout's Los Angeles Angels, tying him with Ted Williams for the most three-homer games in Red Sox history.

 November 2018: Birth of First Child

-In November 2018, Mookie Betts and his girlfriend, Brianna Hammonds, welcomed their first child, a daughter.
+In November 2018, Mookie Betts and his longtime girlfriend Brianna Hammonds welcomed their first child, a daughter.

-Before the 2019 season, manager Alex Cora stated he would use Andrew Benintendi as the team's leadoff hitter, with Betts batting second, swapping their positions from the team's usual 2018 batting order.
+Before the 2019 season, manager Alex Cora stated that he would use Andrew Benintendi as the team's leadoff hitter with Betts batting second, swapping their positions from the team's usual 2018 batting order.

-In 2018, Mookie Betts became the first player in MLB history to win the Most Valuable Player award, Silver Slugger award, Gold Glove award, batting title, and World Series all in the same season.
+In 2018, Mookie Betts became the first player in MLB history to win the Most Valuable Player award, the Silver Slugger award, the Gold Glove award, the batting title, and the World Series all in the same season.

 2018: Salary Arbitration

-In 2018, Mookie Betts filed for a $10.5 million salary through salary arbitration, and an arbitration panel awarded him the requested amount for the season.
+In 2018, Mookie Betts went through salary arbitration, ultimately being awarded a $10.5 million salary for the season.

 2019: Gold Glove and Silver Slugger Awards

-In 2019, Mookie Betts appeared in 150 games, batting .295 with a .915 OPS, 135 runs, 29 home runs, 80 RBIs, 40 doubles, and 16 stolen bases.
-After the season, he was awarded his fourth consecutive Gold Glove and his third Silver Slugger.
-He finished eighth in AL MVP voting.
+In 2019, Mookie Betts appeared in 150 games with a .295 average, 29 home runs, and 80 RBIs.
+He had a 15 Defensive Runs Saved (DRS) rating and the best fielding percentage among right fielders.
+After the season, Betts was awarded his fourth consecutive Gold Glove and his third Silver Slugger, finishing eighth in AL MVP voting.

 February 10, 2020: Traded to the Los Angeles Dodgers